Have you been thinking about starting a blog but are not sure you have the time to get one going?

 - Find hosting.
 Hosting plays a big role in how well your site runs.
 I’ve switched hosting companies more times than I care to count.
-If I was doing it over again, I’d just start on HostGator.
+If I was doing it over again, I’d start on BlueHost.
 They have plans that start at only $3.95 a month and they are really good about answering questions that you run into along the way.
-Sign up for a HostGator hosting account here.
+Sign up for a BlueHost hosting account here.

 - Decide on a theme.
 The design of your blog is definitely an area to splurge on.
 If you can swing it, I’d hire this out and get a professionally customized design.
 If you are on a budget or just want to try and do some of the work yourself, there are some very professional looking themes out there.
 I love Studio Press themes.
 They run on the Genesis framework and have some great child themes that are very easy to customize.
 The child themes at Pretty Darn Cute Designs and Restored 316 Designs are some of my favorites.
 I’ve actually always gone with one of their themes even when I’ve paid a designer to tweak it for me because I love their theme options.